 - Find discounts.
 Join the REALTOR Benefits® Program, which provides member discounts for sales and marketing tools and apps, along with cars, insurance, and many other essential business products.

-- Spend more for longer-lasting products.
+- Spend more on longer-lasting products.
 Purchasing the cheapest tech tools will not work in the end.
-Spending a little more for longer-lasting products saves you money over time.
+Spending a little more on longer-lasting products saves you money over time.

 - Take advantage of everything your company provides.
 Free website, free blog, free advertising, free signs, and free marketing assistance all help to advance your real estate career.
 Some companies may offer free medical plans, dental plans, and other discounts.